NSPR Editorial Policy

 Our standards apply to all the content we produce and present, regardless of subject matter, including news, science, history, information and cultural content.
 They apply across all the channels and platforms we use – broadcasting, online, social media, print, and in-person events.

-This policy is a confirmation of the journalistic and programming independence of NSPR, as practiced in its 50-year history licensed to the CSU Chico Research Foundation.
+This policy is a confirmation of the journalistic and programming independence of NSPR, as practiced in its 50-year history licensed to Chico State Enterprises.
 It is based on the historic independence of public broadcasting and as articulated in the 1986 “Statement of Principles of Editorial Integrity in Public Broadcasting,” and the 2012 “Code of Editorial Integrity” sponsored by the Corporation for Public Broadcasting.

 This is a noncommercial enterprise, reflecting the worthy purpose of the federal and state governments to provide education and cultural enrichment to its citizens.